 The Climate Resilience Center at the University of Alaska Fairbanks, funded through the Department of Energy's Office of Science, works on three approaches that students may want to bring into their business model: 1) enhance communication with Alaska communities about existing DOE science, 2) develop meaningful collaborations between communities and the DOE, and 3) incorporate DOE science into educational pathways and opportunities.
-Through the Department of Energy's work, especially through our Climate Resilience Center, we are working to create more conduits to recruit the next generation of climate investigators, with an emphasis on rural and traditionally underserved communities.
+Through the Department of Energy's work, we are working to create more conduits to recruit the next generation of energy investigators, with an emphasis on rural communities.
 Your team should be thinking about how to bring in these or similar perspectives or address their associated needs through your business.